 - Critical-ethical reasoning

 - Collaborative learning, among others.

 It is worth noting that students who participate in moot court represent a very diverse range of disciplines.
-This past year (2015) was typical.
-Student participants had majors or minors in the following disciplines:
+Student participants during a typical year might have majors or minors in the following disciplines: